Guide · Online learning

 Set calendar reminders for deadlines

-• Certain mandatory topics may require live/hands-on components (e.g., BLS certification)
+Certain mandatory topics may require live or hands-on components (e.g. BLS).

-• Some states require specific topics to be completed through state-approved providers only
+Some states require specific topics to come from state-approved providers only.

 Many professional organizations, hospitals, and pharmaceutical companies offer free accredited CE courses.
 The CDC, FDA, and state health departments also provide free courses on topics like infection control and public health.

 Check if your employer offers CE benefits, tuition reimbursement, or access to CE libraries.
-Many healthcare systems have partnerships with CE providers that offer free or discounted courses to employees.
+Many healthcare systems have partnerships with CE providers offering free or discounted courses to employees.

 If you need many hours, unlimited CE subscription services can be more economical than pay-per-course options.
 Compare annual costs against your total required hours.